How Much Effect Does Body Fat Athlete Performance?

 The answer to this question will depend entirely on how fat or lean you are.
-If you are fat, you should cut first.
+If you are overweight, you should cut first.
 If you are skinny, you should bulk first.
 That is the simple answer, but there is a lot more to discuss.

-Find Your Body Fat athlete Percentage
+Find Your Body Fat athlete Percentage.

 If you are particularly fat or skinny, your decision will be an easy one.
 If your body type falls somewhere in the middle, you will need to do some figuring.
 Let’s begin by finding your body fat athlete percentage using the standard method.
 Bear in mind that the numbers we obtain from this process will be estimates.

 First, we will offer you a shortcut.
 If you don’t want to learn how to calculate this figure, you can use this online calculator to do the work for you.
-However, it really is better to learn the formula so that you will not be dependent on some website for this important information.
+However, it really is better to understand the formula so that you will not be dependent on some website for this important information.

-For those who actually want to learn something, here is the full process.
+For those who actually want to learn something, here is the entire process.
 First, get a tape measure and measure the circumference of your neck.
 Please write it down, and then measure your abdomen at its widest point.
 If you are female, you will also need to measure your hips at their widest point.
 Now measure your height.
-You now have all the numbers you need to figure out your body fat percentage.
+You currently have all the numbers you need to figure out your body fat percentage.